robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - such a kind of attack can be soon develop autonomously as a private on-demand terrorism business **and** it has the potential of penetrate our society and culture with deep consequences which are beyond imagination;

-- the target chosen creates a **very** dangerous precedent because - including a previous destruction of an over-horizon radar - it is the 2nd and most daring attack which infringes the nuclear non-proliferation agreements.
+- the target chosen creates a **very** dangerous precedent because, including a previous destruction of an over-horizon radar, it was the 2nd and most daring attack which infringes the nuclear non-proliferation agreements.

 Those agreements enforce not only Russia but also USA to keep that facilities exposed in such way others countries can check by satellite (or visual) where and how much defensive-attack nuclear power is deployed.
 Those who attack nuclear war enabled facility are going to push the world back to the timesin which such threads were hidden.
 Which means that first-strike policy re-enter as a "reasonable" option.